North Star Schools

 Within Towner County it includes Cando, Bisbee, and Egeland.
 It also includes sections in Benson, Pierce, Ramsey, and Rolette counties.

 History

 In 2008 the Bisbee-Egeland School District and the Cando School District were dissolved and merged into the current North Star School District.
-The Bisbee-Engeland School immediately closed with all students sent to Cando.
+The Bisbee-Egeland School immediately closed with all students sent to Cando.
 In Cando, the vote succeeded with 351 approving and 10 disapproving.
 In October 2007 people in the Bisbee-Egeland district voted to consolidate with 189 for and 16 against.

 When Wolford School District closed in 2019, North Star School was an option for those students.
-Upon disestablishment of the Wolford district, North Star is to take a portion of the district.
+Upon disestablishment of the Wolford district, North Star was to take a portion of the district.